fPrager/abfahrtsgarten/README.md

 							              	];

-					so you will get the shortest arrival, which can be one of both busses '''
+					so you will get the shortest arrival, which can be one of both busses

-	'''_wantedBusStop		: for which station you ask for the busses '''
+    _wantedBusStop		: for which station you ask for the busses

 					e.g. in Dresden "Rathausplauen"

-	'''_lessMinutes		: maybe you want to set some time-buffer ("I need 3 min to my station, so show me 3 min less.")'''
+    _lessMinutes		: maybe you want to set some time-buffer ("I need 3 min to my station, so show me 3 min less.")

-	'''_alternativeBusStop	: it is possible that your station (_wantedBusStop) is very important and that's why a lot of busses or trams arrive or depart there the dvb-webservice just offers the next 8 or 10 arrivals so it is often not possible to get the busses of interest because they needs
+    _alternativeBusStop	: it is possible that your station (_wantedBusStop) is very important and that's why a lot of busses or trams arrive or depart there the dvb-webservice just offers the next 8 or 10 arrivals so it is often not possible to get the busses of interest because they needs
 				  "to long" to arrive, so you would see the times in a realy short period.